School Readiness Program

 According to Minnesota statute, a child is ready for kindergarten when he/she:

 - Is at least 5 years of age by September 1 of the child’s enrollment year (Minnesota Statutes, section 120A.20).

 - Has received early childhood screening (Minnesota Statutes, section 121A.17).

 - Has received medically acceptable immunizations (Minnesota Statutes, section 121A.15).

 Schools must be prepared to support and respond to all children’s individual needs because children arrive at kindergarten with a wide range of experiences and competencies.
-Supporting readiness that is inclusive of children’s’ skills and knowledge at kindergarten entry can inform future program planning and teaching.
+Supporting readiness that is inclusive of children’s’ skills and knowledge at kindergarten entry can inform future program and district planning and teaching.

 Opportunities for learning experiences through family and early care and education settings prior to kindergarten increase a child’s ability to exhibit age-appropriate skills and behaviors.